michellecolin/contacts-manager/contact-manager-backend/README.md

 mongod --config /usr/local/etc/mongod.conf
 ```

-To begin using MongoDB, connect a mongo shell to the running instance.
+Connect a mongo shell to the running instance.
 From a new terminal, issue the following:

 ```
 mongo